Table of Contents on Multidimension

 - Sensory Overload: Excessive use of visual and auditory stimuli can lead to sensory fatigue and negative effects on mental health.

-- Reality Distortion: The ability of multidimensional media to manipulate the perception of reality can lead to misunderstandings and confusion in real life.
+- Reality Distortion: The ability of multidimensional media to manipulate perception of reality can lead to misunderstandings and confusion in real life.

 - Information Control: Multidimensional media can be used to manipulate and control information, raising concerns about freedom of expression and democracy.

-3. Professions
+3. Careers

-3.1 3D Creation Professions
+3.1 Careers in 3D Creation

 3.1.1 3D Modelers